 Subsequently he has composed scores for numerous films including Joan Stein's Oscar® nominated One Day Crossing, Alexander Olch’s The Windmill Movie, Michael Tully’s Ping Pong Summer and Sophia Takal’s Always Shine.

-His latest personal albums are Persona Ficta, When the World Was Now and the upcoming Acorn Blue.
+His latest personal albums are Persona Ficta, When the World Was Now and Acorn Blue.

 SELECTED FILMOGRAPHY IMDb

 Her Violet Kiss - Short film Directed by Bill Morrison.
 A clandestine affair plays out among scenes of revelry.
 Telluride, MoMA, Clermont-Ferrand, The Louvre.